The Key to Managing Conflict

-Meade never saw the letter.?
-Lincoln never mailed it.?
-It was found among his papers after his death.
+Meade never saw the letter.
+Lincoln never mailed it.
+We found it among his papers after his death.

-My guess is – and it is only a guess – that after writing that letter, Lincoln looked out of the window and said to himself,?
-“Just a minute.?
-Maybe I ought not to be so hasty.?
-It is easy enough for me to sit here in the quiet of the White House and order Meade to attack; but if I had been up at Gettysburg, and if I had seen as much blood as Meade has seen during the last week, and if my ears had been pierced with the screams and shrieks of the wounded and dying, maybe I would not be so anxious to attach either.?
-If I had Meade’s timid temperament, perhaps I would have done just what he had done.?
-Anyhow, it is water under the bridge now.?
-If I send this letter, it will relieve my feelings, but it will make Meade try to justify himself.?
-It will make him condemn me.?
-It will arouse hard feelings, impair all his further usefulness as a commander, and perhaps force him to resign from the army.”
+My guess is – and it is only a guess – that after writing that letter, Lincoln looked out of the window and said to himself, “Just a minute.
+Perhaps I shouldn’t rush things.
+Sitting here in the quiet of the White House, it’s easy for me to give Meade orders to attack.
+But if I had been at Gettysburg, seen as much blood as Meade has witnessed in the last week, and heard the screams and shrieks of the wounded and dying, maybe I wouldn’t be so eager to attack either.
+Moreover, if I had Meade’s timid temperament, perhaps I would have done just what he had done.
+Nevertheless, it is water under the bridge now.
+Furthermore, Sending this letter may ease my emotions but could make Meade defensive.
+It will make him condemn me.
+It might harm Meade’s leadership and potentially lead to his army resignation.

 So, as I have already said, Lincoln put the letter aside, for he had learned by bitter experience that sharp criticisms and rebukes almost invariably end in futility. …